johnalison/WorkingPhilosophy/Lists.md

 - Proving things about poly-nominals usual much easier than proving things about integers: Poly-Nominals have roots and can be differentiated.
    (Is there a notion of differentiation that can be applied to integers?
 Primes? ) (Fearless Symmetry)

+- Sturgeons Law: 90% of everything is crap.
+Look for the 10%.

 # Protocols